Leadership

 Georgia Loukas Demeros, Esq.

-Georgia Loukas Demeros is Chair of the Legal Committee and a legal advisor to the Metropolis Council.
+Georgia Loukas Demeros is a legal advisor to the Metropolis Council.
 She is a partner at the law firm of Thompson Coburn LLP.
 Georgia advises multigenerational families on wealth transfer and business succession planning and serves as personal general counsel to closely held businesses, business leaders and other individuals.
 She is the First Vice-President of the Hellenic Bar Association, a founding member of Hellenic American Leadership Council (HALC) and serves as a board member for other nonprofit organizations.
 Georgia holds a BBA in Accounting from Loyola University of Chicago, a JD and LLM in Taxation from Chicago-Kent College of Law and is a certified public accountant.
 Georgia and her family are stewards at Holy Taxiarhai and Saint Haralambos Greek Orthodox Church and St. John the Baptist Greek Orthodox Church.

 Harry J. Secaras, Esq.